ostracod/breadtext/README.txt

 A text editor by Jack Eisenmann, for Jack Eisenmann.

-NOTE: This text editor is still under development.
+NOTE: This text editor is still being tested for bugs.

+FEATURES

+> You can edit text
+> Copy, cut, and paste from system clipboard
+> Undo and redo
+> Find and replace
+> Customizable indentation
+> Set and goto marks
+> Macro playback
+> Compatible with macOS and Linux

 INSTALLATION